Faster provable sieving algorithms for the Shortest Vector Problem and the Closest Vector Problem on lattices in $\ell_p$ norm: Abstract

-We further modify our linear sieving technique and introduce a mixed sieving procedure.
-At first a point is mapped to a hypercube within a ball (as done in linear sieve) and then within each hypercube we perform a quadratic sieve like AKS.
-This improves the running time, specially in the $\ell_2$ norm, where we achieve a time complexity of $2^{2.25n+o(n)}$.
-In comparison the List Sieve Birthday algorithm \cite{2009_PS,2011_HPS} has a running time $2^{2.465n+o(n)}$ in the same norm.
-We also adopt our sieving techniques to approximation algorithms for SVP and CVP in $\ell_p$ norm ($1\leq p\leq\infty$).
-Again, our analysis shows that our algorithm can achieve a running time of $2^{2.001n+o(n)}$, while previous algorithms like \cite{2008_AJ,2009_BN} have a time complexity of $2^{3.169n+o(n)}$.
+In this work, we give provable sieving algorithms for the Shortest Vector Problem (SVP) and the Closest Vector Problem (CVP) on lattices in $\ell_p$ norm ($1\leq p\leq\infty$).
+The running time we obtain is better than existing provable sieving algorithms.
+We give a new linear sieving procedure that works for all $\ell_p$ norm ($1\leq p\leq\infty$).
+The main idea is to divide the space into hypercubes such that each vector can be mapped efficiently to a sub-region. {We achieve a time complexity of $2^{2.751n+o(n)}$, which is much less than the $2^{3.849n+o(n)}$ complexity of the previous best algorithm.} We also introduce a mixed sieving procedure, where a point is mapped to a hypercube within a ball and then a quadratic sieve is performed within each hypercube.
+This improves the running time, especially in the $\ell_2$ norm, where we achieve a time complexity of $2^{2.25n+o(n)}$, while the List Sieve Birthday algorithm has a running time of $2^{2.465n+o(n)}$.
+We adopt our sieving techniques to approximation algorithms for SVP and CVP in $\ell_p$ norm ($1\leq p\leq\infty$) and show that our algorithm has a running time of $2^{2.001n+o(n)}$, while previous algorithms have a time complexity of $2^{3.169n+o(n)}$.